 - What is Hadoop architecture?

-- What is the purpose of the secondary name node?
+- What is the primary responsibility of yarn?

 - What is the difference between Hadoop 1 and Hadoop 2?

 What is Hadoop architecture?